Meet the Team

 Publications and research:

-Dr Sarah Chestnutt: MA (Hons), MSc, DEdPsych, CPsychol, AFBPsS
+Dr. Sarah Chestnutt: MA, MSc, DEdPsych, CPsychol, AFBPsS

-Sarah is a Senior Practitioner Educational Psychologist, taking a lead role in supporting relational policy and practice in schools, ELSA co-ordination and support for Trainee and Assistant Educational Psychologists.
+Within her Local Authority work, Sarah is a Senior Practitioner Educational Psychologist, taking a lead role in supporting relational policy and practice in schools, ELSA co-ordination and support for Trainee and Assistant Educational Psychologists.
 Sarah works closely with schools and services to develop and deliver psychologically informed approaches in a range of areas.
-Within this, Sarah has been instrumental in establishing a community approach to overcoming childhood adversity by linking with Health colleagues, schools and parents to deliver training, workshops and supervision.
-This includes Co-developing training with NHS Paediatric Services.
+Within this, Sarah has been instrumental in establishing a community approach to overcoming childhood adversity by linking with health colleagues, schools and parents to deliver training, workshops and supervision.
+This includes co-developing training with NHS Paediatric Services.
 Sarah has worked with Public Health and with Department for Education advisers, including responding to government consultations, as she believes that working collaboratively both locally and nationally is important in co-creating effective positive change.

-Sarah has an interest in supporting children in the early years - having a specialist role within a local authority to support children from birth to five years, working collaboratively with parents, early years settings and professionals across Education, Health and Care sectors.
-Additionally, Sarah has a strong commitment to supporting young people with social, emotional and mental health needs - working in partnership with a local Pupil Referral Unit and delivering holistic therapeutic support to young people and their parents/carers in schools across the locality.
-Sarah believes that working systemically is pivotal to co-creating change for children and young people - she is working within her local area to develop relational policy and practice within schools, alongside participating in a regional quality assurance group developing a wellbeing framework which advocates for systemic approaches to wellbeing in education settings.
+Sarah has an interest in supporting children in the early years, having a specialist role within a local authority to support children from birth to five years, working collaboratively with parents, early years settings and professionals across Education, Health and Care sectors.
+Additionally, Sarah has a strong commitment to supporting young people with social, emotional and mental health (SEMH) needs, working in partnership with a local pupil referral unit (PRU) and delivering holistic therapeutic support to young people and their parents/carers in schools across the locality.
+Sarah believes that working systemically is pivotal to co-creating change for children and young people.
+She is working within her local area to develop relational policy and practice within schools, alongside participating in a regional quality assurance group developing a well-being framework which advocates for systemic approaches to well-being in education settings.

-Sarah is a committee member of the Division of Educational and Child Psychology within the British Psychological Society and has a lead role within Communications.
+Sarah is a course tutor on the doctorate in Educational, Child, and Community Psychology at The University of Exeter.
+She is also a committee member of the Division of Educational and Child Psychology (DECP) within the British Psychological Society (BPS) and has a lead role within communications.
 Alongside, Sarah is Undergraduate Student Conference Lead within the BPS South West of England Branch.
-Sarah is passionate about growing access to opportunities within psychology for communities, students and the wider psychological profession.
+She is passionate about growing access to opportunities within psychology for communities, students and the wider psychological profession.

 Sarah lives in Devon with her husband.